docksal/docksal/docs/db-access.md

 ## Root password

-Override default admin password by overriding value of `MYSQL_ROOT_PASSWORD` variable in `.docksal/docksal.env` or `.docksal/docksal-local.env`
+Override the default admin password by changing the value of `MYSQL_ROOT_PASSWORD` in `.docksal/docksal.env` or `.docksal/docksal-local.env`.

 ```
 MYSQL_ROOT_PASSWORD="gue$$-me-not"